Redefining support for those

 Grant FAQ

-• The Inclusa Foundation is an independent grantmaking organization seeking to support innovation and leadership in disability and aging services, with particular focus on the State of Wisconsin.
-The Inclusa Foundation was formed with the proceeds of the sale of the assets of Inclusa Inc., a nonprofit Medicaid Managed Care Organization in Wisconsin’s Family Care program.
+• Inclusa Foundation is an independent grantmaking organization seeking to support innovation and leadership in disability and aging services, with particular focus on the State of Wisconsin.
+Inclusa Foundation was formed with the proceeds of the sale of the assets of Inclusa Inc., a nonprofit Medicaid Managed Care Organization in Wisconsin’s Family Care program.

 • No. The Foundation is an independent entity with no ties to any Managed Care Organization or other external entity.
 Our grantmaking is wholly separate and independent.